levin-riegner/flutter-template/README.md

 1. Click the `Use this template` button to create a new repository.
 1. Checkout and open with Android Studio.
-1. Find and rename all instances of `com.levinriegner` with the company name, including folders.
+1. Find and rename all instances of `com.levinriegner` with the company name, including Android folders.
 1. Find and rename all instances of `fluttertemplate` and `flutter_template` with the actual product name, including folders.
+1. Create a new Firebase project and update the Google Services files.
+1. Setup Key Signing by following the CI instructions below.
+1. Clear the README file.
+> ❗️ Ensure that all template variables have been changed by searching `levinriegner` and `template` on the project.
 ## Features

 ### Fonts